 The smallest of the three cuttings has a lot of brown bristles coming from the areola.

 Looks kind of weird but sometimes nature is definitely weird…

-By December 13, the new segments on the Schlumbergera gaertneri has started growing much better.
+By December 13, the new segments on the Rhipsalidopsis gaertneri have started growing much better.
 They looked a little strange for a while because they were almost black…

-The Schlumbergera gaertneri cuttings have had their ups and downs.
+The Rhipsalidopsis gaertneri cuttings have had their ups and downs.
 One died and the other two seem to be hanging in there.

 The buds were getting close to opening, but not quite there yet.
 I told her about the difficulties the cuttings had she gave me, so she gave me another pot with two cuttings.
 Her plant would be much bigger but she had taken the cuttings before.
 I guess that’s what happens when you are in the plant business.